timing-analysis

 So how do we safely bring these “wild” signals into our synchronous world?
 We use a Two-Stage Synchronizer.

-The Magic: By the time the next clock edge arrives at FF2, the output of FF1 has had one full clock cycle to resolve its metastability.
-For most modern digital systems, one clock cycle (even at hundreds of MHz) is an eternity compared to the time it takes for a flip-flop to settle.
-The probability of FF1 still being metastable when FF2 samples it is astronomically low.
-The output of FF2 is a clean, synchronized signal that is safe to use in your CONTROL_UNIT or ALU.
+How it works: By the time the next clock edge arrives at FF2, the output of FF1 has had one full clock cycle (TclkT_{clk}) to resolve its metastability.
+For most modern digital systems, one clock cycle is an eternity compared to the metastability resolution time constant (τ\tau) of the flip-flop.
+The probability of FF1 still being metastable when FF2 samples it is exponentially small.

 Propagation Delay: The Speed Limit of Logic